Additional Educational Needs

 You can find our most recent SEN/D Policy and other related procedures here.

-We welcome all parents and carers to meet with us 3 times a year, where we will explain and plan the support for your child.
-We will also be available in the mornings, and at parent consultations.
+We welcome all parents and carers to meet with us at various times across the year, where we will explain and plan the support for your child.
+We will also be available most mornings and afternoons.

-If you have concerns about your child's learning needs speak to the class teacher; in the first instance, or contact our AEN team via email.
+If you have concerns about your child's learning needs speak to the class teacher; in the first instance, or contact Mrs Wharmby team via email.

 senco@mundella.kent.sch.uk